inauhaus/Visual-neuroscience-rig-documentation/README.md

 # Hardware overview
 a)	Pco Panda.
 This camera comes with a USB 3.1 card.

-b)	Light source with serial port communication to interface with 'imager' Matlab GUI.
-We use the Excite 110LED, and its Matlab SDK.
+b)	Light source.
+We use the Excite 110LED, which communicates with MATLAB SDK code in [widefield-imaging](https://github.com/inauhaus/visual-stimulus-controller), via a MATLAB SDK.
+But any light sournce can be manually operated without any modifications to the code.

 c)	Optical filters for reflectance (e.g. intrinsic hemodynamic) or fluorescence (e.g. GCaMP) imaging.*

 d)	TTL output synchronized to visual stimuli, which triggers frame grabs at the camera.
 We use the 1208FS from Measurement Computing.
-It is connected with USB    connection controlled with Psychtoolbox.
+It is has a USB connection to 'computer B' and is controlled by Psychtoolbox.

 e)	'Computer A' for GUI control and image acquisition.
 We use a Windows PC.
+This machine should have at least 32 GB of RAM and have Matlab 2021.
+See other specs from Pco.

 f)  'Computer B' receives remote commands to generate visual stimuli.
-We use Mac OS.
+We are using Mac OS Catalina.
+See Psychtoolbox for MATLAB and OS compatibility.

 g)  Two-photon microscope (optional).
 We use a Neurolabware scope and acquisition software by Scanbox.
 The data analysis GUI assumes their data struture.

-h)  A third computer is required if two-photon imaging is used.
+h)  'Computer C' is required if two-photon imaging is used.

 *This document does not discuss the optics or illumination setup.
 It focuses on setting up the software for visual stimuli, image acquisition, and analysis.

 Schematic of connectivity: